cikennedy/ChrisKennedy/README.md

   ## Description

-  This is an updated version of my professional portfolio featuring a cleaner feel, mobile compatability, and new projects.
+  This is an updated version of my professional portfolio featuring a cleaner feel, stronger responsive/mobile compatability, and new projects.

   ## Table of Contents